vuejs/eslint-plugin-vue/docs/rules/force-types-on-object-props.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/force-types-on-object-props
-description: enforce user to add type declaration to object props
+description: enforce adding type declarations to object props
 ---
 # vue/force-types-on-object-props

-> enforce user to add type declaration to object props
+> enforce adding type declarations to object props

 - :exclamation: <badge text="This rule has not been released yet." vertical="middle" type="error"> ***This rule has not been released yet.*** </badge>
 - :gear: This rule is included in all of `"plugin:vue/base"`, `"plugin:vue/essential"`, `"plugin:vue/vue3-essential"`, `"plugin:vue/strongly-recommended"`, `"plugin:vue/vue3-strongly-recommended"`, `"plugin:vue/recommended"` and `"plugin:vue/vue3-recommended"`.